Remote Resource Links

 1.)
 Type in our school's name on line one and select our school.

 2.)
-Type in your school Google name on line two.
+Type in your school Google name when the Google log-in appears.
 (The same one you use to log-on to your school Google account (ex. bates15)

 3.)
-Type in your school Google password on line three.
+Type in your school Google password if it asks you to.
 (The same one you use to log-on to your school Google account)

 When you have finished with an eBook that you have checked out, log back in to your MackinVIA account and return the eBook so the next person can use it.
 Checkout periods are 21 days and you can renew up to two times through MackinVIA as well.